 - The straps are easy to adjust.

-- It doesn’t get in the way and provides a full range of motion when working.
+- Doesn’t get in the way and provides a full range of motion when working.

 - Durable materials provide extra layers of protection